Current Trail Conditions

 Motu Road is in good condition.

-When riding, remember the Motu Road does have the occasional vehicle, so take care at all times.
+You may meet vehicles at any stage on Motu Road.
+Take care at all times.
 Most importantly, going downhill, stay left on blind corners.
 Share the road with care.

 Burma and Maraetotara roads are in good condition.

-Rawhiti mountain bike park near Ohope has been permanently closed.
+Rawhiti mountain bike park near Ohope is permanently CLOSED.
 Onepu Mountain Bike Park between Whakatane and Kawerau is recommended.

 Taheke Road (Block Access Rd) which accesses Whakaumu Track is in good condition.
 Take care for cars or forestry traffic.

 Otipi Road — is fine for skilled/prepared riders with suitable cycles or motorbikes, but access to the Motu River by car is not possible.
-You could get a quad bike the full distance, but so far as we are aware, cars have only got to a point about 2km from the river.
+Proper 4WD vehicles can usually get to a point about 2km from the river.